-Flying to Stavanger?
+Flying to Stavanger With Kids?
 Get cheap flights with Skyscanner

 Just outside Stavanger is GeoParken a park full of activities for kids; constructed and developed through recirculation of know-how, technology and objects from the oil industry.
 Bounce on the balls, climb on the structures or just take funky photos.

 Hike the 4444 Steps Of Florli

-Florli is an hydroelectric power station and the world’s longest wooden staircase with 4444 steps.
+Florli is a hydroelectric power station and the world’s longest wooden staircase with 4444 steps.
 The steps follow an old pipeline that was built from 1917 – 1921 and used by the old Florli power station.

 Well above the treeline, the view over Lysefjord and toward the Preikestolen massive is spectacular on a good day.
 There is an alternative route, following the 100-year-old trail the top.

 Explore The Beaches Around Stavanger

 The closest beach to Stavanger is Godalen beach although Vaulen Badeplass is also close by too.
 There are two other much bigger beaches within a short drive; Solastranden & Borestranda.